-The University of Miami School of Law Externship Program ("Externship Program") provides second-year (2L) and third-year (3L) students an opportunity to gain practical legal experience by working with local, national, and international corporations, government agencies, public interest organizations and the judiciary for academic credit.
+The University of Miami School of Law Externship Program ("Externship Program") provides second-year (2L) and third-year (3L) students, in good academic standing, an opportunity to gain practical legal experience by working with local, national, and international corporations, government agencies, public interest organizations and the judiciary for academic credit.
 Students gain practical legal experience by working under the supervision of lawyers, which is supplemented and enhanced by a corresponding academic course.
 Please note that law firms, of any size, including solo practitioners, do not qualify as an externship placement for the Externship Program.

 |A substantive legal experience;|

-Please note that students receive academic credit in part for their work at the field placement.
-As such, students are not eligible to receive any compensation from externship employers or from any other sources including stipends or fellowships.
+Please note because students receive academic credit in part for their work/education at the field placement, students are not eligible to receive any compensation from externship employers or from any other sources including stipends or fellowships.

 In order for a student to participate in and receive academic credit for his/her participation in the Externship Program: